co-cddo/data-marketplace/README.md

 - Run `npm install`

-- Replace the API_ENDPOINT variable in the .env file with a link to the live API endpoint.
+- In the project root folder, create a .env file and copy the contents of the .env.example file.
+Replace the API_ENDPOINT variable value with a link to the live API endpoint.

 - Run `docker-compose up --build`